Training For Big Wave Surfing - Andrew Cotton

 One thing that I think has made the biggest difference in my surfing would be mindset and accessing that calm mindset through breathing.
-It's just really simple nasal breathing and some of the most basic things have had the biggest impact on my mindset and keeping me calm and focused.
+It's just really simple nasal breathing, some of the most basic things have had the biggest impact on my mindset as well as keeping me calm and focused.

 What mindset do you have when approaching big waves and what do you want to achieve from it on the day?

 My approach is very calculated, I don't want hundreds of waves on the biggest days, I just want the biggest wave.